 The PUMS variable SCH indicates whether the person has attended school within the last 3 months or is in public or private school.
 A dichotomous variable InSchool was created to convey school attendance status.

 The variables ESR_Worker and InSchool were combined to create a new dichotomous variable Disconnected which identified those who are neither in school nor working.

 For more on the processing of this data, please see the sections on PUMS Data and Survey Data.

-Two of the indicators, post-secondary attainment and opportunity youth are drawn from Public-Use Microdata Sample (PUMS) data from the United States Census Bureau.
+Two of the indicators, attainment and opportunity youth, are drawn from Public-Use Microdata Sample (PUMS) data from the United States Census Bureau.
 PUMS data is a product of the Bureau’s American Community Survey (ACS), which is conducted annually and collects a wide variety of data from households across the nation.

 PUMS data allows researchers to compile several attributes into custom tables to present data in new ways.
 For instance, there is a standard ACS data table that lists the number of people age 16-19 that are neither in school nor working.
 However, the term ‘Opportunity Youth’ is defined as those age 16-24 who are not working or in school.
 Furthermore, the ACS table does not break down these Opportunity Youth by other characteristics such as race, ethnicity, and disability status.
 PUMS data allows these breakdowns, within certain statistical limitations.